 - Trees and other falling objects

-From the years of 2018 and 2019, 74 counties in Indiana were eligible for disaster relief.
-All homeowners in Indiana should at least look into insurance for tornadoes and flooding.
+Between 2018 and 2019, 74 counties in Indiana were eligible for disaster relief.
 In 2016, there were 111 claims filed in Indiana for the National Flood Insurance Program, and 6 out of the 10 costliest U.S. catastrophes involving tornadoes impacted Indiana homeowners.
+Home damage caused by wind, hail, fire and lightning is also a common loss occurrence for Indiana homeowners.

 Common insurance coverage options in Indiana